EvandeeMSilva/qr-code-component/README.md

 ## Overview

-It's a simple page of a card with a qr-code in it, similar page are used to an infinity of things, since redirect people to another pages to make payments reading the qr-code.
+It's a simple page of a card with a QR code in it, similar pages are used for an infinity of things; from redirecting people to other pages to making payments by reading the QR code.

 ### Screenshots